In the spirit of the original article, here are some more examples of Asian glow.

 We know this definitively because there are pills that stop Asian glow and they don't do it by either of the two methods that Professor Swift debunks - i.e. by stimulating or supplementing with the ALDH2 enzyme.

 As we've seen from Swift's astute conclusions, you can't stimulate these deficient ALDH2 enzymes to work more efficiently and you can't simply swallow more of them.
-But you can provide support to these enzymes to reduce the amount of toxins they need to break down and reduce your body's reaction to any toxins they fail to deal with.
+However, you can provide support to these enzymes to reduce the amount of toxins they need to break down and reduce your body's reaction to any toxins they fail to deal with.
+Essentially a two-pronged attack against Asian glow.

 H2 Receptor Antagonists: Famotidine and Ranitidine